rthacku1/danhammer-site/r/_posts/2015-10-29-differential-eq.markdown

 ## Schaefer model

-[Bjorndal and Conrad (1987)](http://cahnrs-cms.wsu.edu/_layouts/downloadFile.aspx?file=/ses/people/galinato_g/Documents/EconS431/bjorndal%20and%20%20conrad.pdf) modelled the open-access exploitation of North Sea herring between 1963 - 1977.
-Their model is just like the one above, except slightly more complicated.
+[Bjorndal and Conrad (1987)](http://cahnrs-cms.wsu.edu/_layouts/downloadFile.aspx?file=/ses/people/galinato_g/Documents/EconS431/bjorndal%20and%20%20conrad.pdf) modelled open-access exploitation of North Sea herring between 1963 - 1977.
+Their model is similar to the one above, except slightly more complicated.
 Let fish stock ($$x$$) and fishing effort ($$y$$) be modelled by the following system:

 $$
 \begin{align*}